 Driver for unipolar stepper motor

 The Unipolar Stepper Motor Driver block represents a driver specifically configured for use with the Unipolar Stepper Motor block.
 It connects the two winding center-tap connections A0 and B0 to the positive supply with a voltage equal to the value you provide for the Output voltage amplitude parameter.
 The A+, A-, B+, and B- ports are grounded in the appropriate sequence to create the stepping motion.
-The block initiates a step each time the voltage at the PWM port rises above the Enable threshold voltage parameter value.
+The block initiates a step each time the voltage at the ENA port rises above the Enable threshold voltage parameter value.

 If the voltage at the REV port is less than or equal to the Reverse threshold voltage parameter value, pulse A leads pulse B by 90 degrees.
 If the voltage at the REV port is greater than the Reverse threshold voltage value, pulse B leads pulse A by 90 degrees and the motor direction is reversed.